 CONDITIONED SPACE.
-An area, room or space being heated or cooled by any equipment or appliance.
+An area, room or space being heated or cooled by any equipment or appliance A cooled space, heated space (fully heated), heated space (semi-heated), or indirectly conditioned space.

 CONFINED SPACES.
-A space having a volume less than 50 cubic feet per 1,000 British thermal units per hour (Btu/h) (4.8 m3/kW) of the aggregate input rating of all appliances installed in that space.
+A space having a volume less than 50 cubic feet per 1,000 British thermal units per hour (Btu/h) (4.8 $\text{m}^3\text{/kW}$ ) of the aggregate input rating of all appliances installed in that space.